janse180/dcaas/advanced.md

 ## Multiple availability zones

 This setup runs worker nodes in multiple zones with one cloud account.
-This is a typical use case of CoEPP's local scheduler.
+This is a typical use case for a large national research organisation with a large cloud resource allocation.

 In order to launch worker nodes in several zones, we add a resource for each zone.
 For example, the cloud section in Dynamic Cluster's config file would look like: